coder/coder/docs/cli/login.md

 | ---- | ----------------- |
 | Type | <code>bool</code> |

 By default, the CLI will generate a new session token when logging in.
 This flag will instead use the provided token as the session token.
+See `coder --help` for more information on how to set a token.